Student Fee Advisory Committee

 Current Year Membership:

-• Justin Arenson, AS Vice President for Finance; SFAC Co-Chair;
+• Clayton Trent, AS Vice President for Finance, SFAC Co-Chair

-• Elizabeth O’Brien, Seawolf Service Center Director, as designee for VP for Admin. & Finance;
+• Elizabeth O’Brien, Director of the Seawolf Service Center, as designee for VP for Admin. & Finance;

-• Dr. Laura Monje-Paulson, Designee for VP for Student Affairs, and SFAC Co-Chair;
+• Erik Dickson, Designee for VP for Student Affairs, and SFAC Co-Chair

 Non-Voting Staff to the Committee: